jswelling/CMU-MS-DAS-Vis-S25/docs/my_notes_body.md

   filtered (or all data and one subset).
 I'm not sure how to clarify the requirement that some data element needs to be "computed".

+To Do (5):
+* Intro/Syllabus: clarify that some points come from in-class exercises.

 ## Class Calendar: